azbigbear/python_oop_projects/README.md

-# udemy_course_projects
+# Advanced Python: Python OOP with 10 Real-World Programs.
+Instructor Ardit Sulce on Udemy.
-This repository contains projects that I have completed while taking courses on Udemy.
+This repository contains projects that I completed while taking this Python course on Udemy.